Pelican Bay camping area

 Generators: Only low decibel generators up to 2.0Kva are permitted.
 Turn generators off after 9pm.

-- Bring kindling and fire lighters as collecting and burning wood, including leaves and twigs, from the protected area is illegal and penalties apply.
+- Bring kindling and fire lighters.
+Collecting and burning wood, including leaves and twigs, from the protected area is illegal and penalties apply.

 Mobile phone coverage: Intermittent.